- January 2020

 Eat, Drink and Be Merry: Festive Holiday Dishes from History

 Ahead, enjoy a glimpse into traditional holiday menus of yore with delectable recipes from history alongside M.S.
-Rau’s selection of antique wares perfect for entertaining throughout the holiday season.
+Rau’s selection of antique wares perfect for entertaining throughout holiday festivities and special occasions.

 Serve this warm, chocolatey treat in this resplendent royal service of eight gilt teacups by Tiffany & Co.